Meet Frank from 'complicity city' by guy salvidge

 Frank: It seems I’ve skipped out of the dimension where Sando existed and into another one where the bad dude is called Patrick Sheedy.
 They even seem to share the same house in Swanbourne.
 It’s perplexing.

-Do any other characters from ‘Frank’ feature in CoRS, like Emily, your partner at the time?
+Do any other characters from ‘Frank’ feature in CC, like Emily, your partner at the time?

 Frank: Emily’s still around, but just quietly our relationship is on the rocks.
 Totally my fault.

 Do you still have your HZ Kingswood and the maroon suitcase, or did you upgrade from the money you gained in ‘Frank’?